 Potential Overlap

 Propagation of context is valuable and in some cases almost essential, as it reduces the need to duplicate contextual information.
-However, it is not entirely clear whether and if so how this propagation of context applies to coded information in each Act instance.
-Safe interpretation of clinical information requires a common understanding of where contextual information represented using SNOMED CT if either Act.code or Observation.value propagates to related Acts based on the context propagation rules.
+However, it is not entirely clear whether, and if so how, this propagation of context applies to coded information in each Act instance.
+Safe interpretation of clinical information requires a common understanding of where contextual information is represented using SNOMED CT, if either Act.code or Observation.value propagates to related Acts based on the context propagation rules.
 For example, several Observations coded using SNOMED CT disorder concepts might be related as component parts of an Organizer labeled with the SNOMED CT code "family history of disorder".
 If the coded context propagated it might seem to express a family history, if not these might be part of the personal medical history of the subject of record.

 Rules and Guidance